 Bond’s only trip this time is to Jamaica.
 However, Ted Moore’s great cinematography gave sixties audiences a real eyeful on a small budget, and we’re not just talking about Ursula Andress.
-The amazing sets and the beaches of Jamaica are a visual treat.
+The often outlandish sets and the stunning beaches of Jamaica are a visual treat.
 See the restored version on Blu-Ray or projected in a state-of-the-art theater, if you can.
 Amazing.

 The Outrageous Villain’s Lair

 Ken Adam, who remained with the series through 1977’s “The Spy Who Loved Me,” is easily one of the two or three most distinctive production designers of all time.
 Here, he makes the most with least.
 His sneakily tongue-in-cheek approach to minimalist set design includes an almost bare holding cell with a single circular skylight casting a cross-hatched shadow — all the better to make poor Prof. Dent seem even more small and pathetic.

 And let us not forget Dr. No’s living room with the giant fish tank.
 It was actually, a film projection which editor Peter Hunt was forced to hunt down at the last minute, and so the fish in it were much larger than they ought to have been.
 According to Hunt, that led to some new dialogue between Dr. No and Bond about “minnows pretending they’re whales.”